TEAPP-team/Backend/README.md

 On Cloud, the root endpoint for the public API is `https://teappp.herokuapp.com/`.

-## API Rate Limit

-We allow a maximum of 5 requests to our API.
-We are working on a solution to this problem.

 ## Errors

 The TEAPP API can return the following errors: